 - Extremely efficient

 A light-emitting diode (LED) is a semiconductor diode that radiates light (electroluminescence) when current passes through it in the forward direction.
-Electrons move though semiconductor medium and “fall into” other energy levels during their transit of the p-n junction.
-When these electrons make a transition to a lower energy level, they give off a photon of light.
+Electrons move through a semiconductor and “fall into” other energy levels during their transit of the P-N junction.
+When these electrons transition to a lower energy level, they give off a photon of light.
 This photon may be in the infrared region or just about anywhere across the visible spectrum up to and into ultraviolet.

-Since LEDs do not have a filament, they are not damaged under circumstances when a regular incandescent bulb would be broken.
-Because they are solid, LED bulbs hold up well to jarring and bumping.
-These bulbs do not cause heat build-up; LEDs produce 3.4 btu’s/hour, compared to 85 for incandescent bulbs.
-Last, no mercury is used in the manufacturing of LEDs, and they are more efficient.
-LED light bulbs use only 2-10 watts of electricity (1/3rd to 1/30th of Incandescent or CFL).
+Since LEDs do not have filaments, they are not damaged under circumstances when a regular incandescent bulb would be broken.
+Because they are solid (LEDs fall into the category of solid-state lighting), LED bulbs hold up well to jarring and bumping.
+These bulbs do not cause heat build-up; LEDs produce 3.4 or fewer BTUs/hour, compared to 85 for incandescent bulbs.
+They are unbelievably customizeable, too—Access Fixtures has LED fixtures in a wide range of Kelvin temperatures, CRI’s, distribution patterns, housing styles, etc. There is very little an LED cannot do.
+Lastly, no mercury is used in the manufacturing of LEDs, improving their value in all locations, especially in food-service applications or high-traffic areas.

 - Operates reliably in wide range of climates

-In the 1970s, as increasing energy costs placed more emphasis on the efficiency of lighting, high pressure sodium lamps (developed in the 1960s) gained widespread usage.
-With efficacies ranging from 80 to 140 lumens per watt, these lamps provide about 7 times as much light per watt as incandescent and about twice as much as some mercury or fluorescent.
-The efficacy of this source is not its only advantage.
-An HPS lamp also offers the longest life (24,000+ hrs.) and the best lumen maintenance characteristics of all HID sources.
-It is a very reliable efficient source of light.
+In the 1970s, increasing energy costs forced us to put new attention on the efficiency of our lighting fixtures.
+Enter HPS lamps, which were actually developed in the 1960s.
+With efficacies ranging from 80 to 140 lumens per watt, these lamps provide about seven times as much light per watt as incandescent and about twice as much as some mercury or fluorescent.
+An HPS lamp also has a good rated life of 24,000+ hrs.
+It is a very reliable efficient source of light and for years was the de facto standard for street lighting and elsewhere.

-The major objection to the use of HPS is its yellowish color and low color rendition.
+Before LEDs, the major objection to HPS was its yellowish color and low color rendition.
 In fact, the yellowish color is both an objection and feature.
-HPS is ideal for outdoor applications such as street lights, wall packs and bollards, because it is long lasting and efficient.
-Also, the light does not effect the environment in the same way as whiter light does.
-The yellow light is much softer than the white and does not effect the migration of turtles or insects like the white light.
-Many cities, some states and even countries require HPS colored light to lessen the impact on the environment.
+HPS is ideal for outdoor applications such as street lights, wall packs and bollards, because it is long-lasting and efficient.
+The warmer light also has less of an impact on the environment in the same way as whiter light does.
+Now, wildlife-friendly LEDs are even more effective, but HPS had previously been the best solution available.
+Many cities, some states, and even countries required HPS-colored light to lessen the impact on the environment.